go-swag/frontend-assessment/README.md

 # Go Swag Front End Technical Assessment

-Before starting the assessment ensure you have created an Angular project and loaded in a CSS library you are familiar with.
+Before starting the assessment ensure you have created an Angular project and loaded in a CSS library of your choice ( eg Bulma / Bootstrap / Tailwind)

 The assessment should last around an hour, don't include Angular set up time in this, you should spend around 30 minutes on each task, design and implementation.